evacamilla/JS_call_genius_api/README.md

 Spotify has information about credits too, but I can't see that you can access that information through their API yet.
 ***

-When no producers/writer info either:
+!When no producers/writer info either:
 - Don't show Written by/Produced by heading or....
 - Display text like no credits/info

+!Design

+!Search function

+!!Empty search results when new search

+!!empty search placeholder when clicking in search box

+!!Now new textnode value sent to headings in html gets added to instead of replaced when clicking on a song

+!Some error message or guide in some way.

+Feedback/animation to make it more obvious for user when something is happening/going on

+Make artistName clickable when displating songs in searchResults

+!Now user can search as many times they like on the same thing

+!Toggle class instead of inline styling when show/display

+Make one function for looping out songs in displaySearchResults AND displaySongsByArtist..
+Sending array and what listId to looop out in as parameters...

 Send meta(?) information like alt="" for images..

 Not very safe using cors?? + My token key shows.

 Split up the apiURL varible..

-Design

-Search function

-Empty search results when new search

-empty search placeholder when clicking in search box

-Some error message or guide in some way.

-Feedback/animation to make it more obvious for user when something is happening/going on

-Make artistName clickable when displating songs in searchResults

-Now user can search as many times they like on the same thing

-Toggle class instead of inline styling when show/display